Fully local Reshetikhin-Turaev theories: Spin invariance of fusion super-categories.

 On the regular boundary theory (which we keep denoting~$M$ for notational clarity), the bulk Serre interfaces~$S_F, S^2_F$ can be terminated in interfaces~$S_M$ and~$S^2_M$, implementing a (now tangential) surface Serre framing twist and its square.
 Trivializing~$S^2_M$ compatibly with $\partial S_F^2$ means ending it in an invertible defect, which will be a boundary endpoint of $\partial S_F^2$, as in Figure~\ref{bdrys2}:

 We cannot end the defect \emph{geometrically}: the framing must \emph{a priori} be tangent to the boundary, which precludes a trivialization of the double twist.

-However, the end~$\partial S^2_F$ of~$S^2_F$ produces the vector~$\mathbf{1}\in Z(F)$ in a linking disk, so our desired ending defect lives in the $\cT_F$-space produced by the clean disk with $M$-boundary and doubly twisted boundary $2$-framing.
-The standard elbow of a solid cylinder with $M$-boundary identifies this with the dual of the same picture, but with the blackboard framing.
+We therefore switch to algebraic calculus.
+The end~$\partial S^2_F$ of~$S^2_F$ produces the object~$\mathbf{1}\in Z(F)$ in a linking circle, so our desired ending defect lives in the $\cT_F$-space produced by the clean disk with $M$-boundary and doubly twisted boundary $2$-framing.
+We evaluate this by using the standard elbow of a solid cylinder with $M$-boundary, which identifies this with the dual output for the same picture, but now with the blackboard framing.
 If the fusion category~$F$ is simple with simple unit --- which we may arrange, for purposes of this theorem, by Morita equivalences and direct sum decompositions --- then this picture computes the vector space